-I don’t know about you guys, but I’m always trying to do something new and creative with my travel photos.
-My camera roll is overflowing with them (seriously, I have 47,000 photos on my phone.. help) and while in this quarantine, I’ve made it my mission to try out some new photo ideas.
-I wanted to share some of the best things I’ve seen/tried so far in case any of you are looking to do the same!
-So here they are: 10 things to do with your study abroad photos!
+I don’t know about you all, but I’m always looking for something new and creative to make with my travel photos.
+My camera roll is overflowing (seriously, I have 47,000 photos on my phone.. help), and while in quarantine, I’ve made it my mission to try out some new photo ideas.
+I wanted to share some of the best things I’ve seen or tried so far in case any of you are looking to do the same!
+So without further ado, here are 10 things to do with your study abroad photos.

 This is a project I’m currently working on and I’m super excited about it!
-I printed a bunch of photos from a recent-ish trip to Anza Borrego and I’m going to include other elements like receipts from the trip, dried flowers, old newspapers, etc. I’m so excited to see how this project turns out.
+I printed a bunch of photos from my last trip to Anza Borrego and I’m going to include other elements like receipts from the trip, dried flowers, old newspapers, etc. I’m so excited to see how this project turns out.
+I’m not going to lie to you though..
 A targeted Instagram ad got me, so I bought my photo album from Kolo.
-Honestly, sometimes I feel like my FBI guy knows me better than I know me.
+Honestly, I feel like my FBI guy knows me better than I know myself sometimes.

 - TBT (but not because no one says TBT anymore)

-Okay, this one is an easy one, but who doesn’t love a good reminiscent insta post?
-I personally love to think back and reflect on some of my favorite memories and I also love sharing those memories with my friends.
-If you post on Instagram, tag us @saiprograms!
+Okay, this is an easy one, but who doesn’t love a good reminiscent Insta post?
+I always think back and reflect on some of my favorite memories and I enjoy sharing those moments with my friends.
+If you post a little TBT on Instagram, tag us @saiprograms!

 - Create a Photo Collage:

-There are a lot of different options here.
-You can print your photos and make your own physical mixed media collage, or you can do it digitally.
-I love playing around with Photoshop, so I, personally, sway towards digital collages.
-Not good with photoshop?
+There are a lot of different directions you could go with this one.
+You can print your photos and make a physical mixed media collage, or you can do it digitally.
+I love playing around with Photoshop, so I tend to sway towards digital collages.
+Not a fan of photoshop?
 A lot of sites will create a collage for you — like this one.
-You can even get your photos printed into the shape of Italy or France!
+You can even get your photos printed in the shape of Italy or France!
 The options are endless.